vyskocilpavel/proxystatistics-simplesamlphp-module/README.md

 ## Configuration
 1. Install MySQL Database and create database for statistics and user.
 2. For this database run script to create tables.
 Script is available in config-templates/tables.sql.
-3. Copy config-templates/module_statisticsproxy.php to your folder vith config and filled it.
+3. Copy config-templates/module_statisticsproxy.php to your folder vith config and fill it.
 4. Configure IdPAttribute filter from Perun module to get sourceIdPName from IdP metadata:
 ```
     XX => array(